Teamworksapp/pydbvolve/README.md

 **--baseline B_VERSION**
 Set a particular version tag as the **baseline**
+**--baseline-current**
+Set the current version tag as the **baseline**.
+A migration must be run before using this option.
 **--upgrade U_VERSION**
 Upgrade database from the current version to a newer version
 **--upgrade-latest**
 Upgrade database from the current version to the latest known version
 **--downgrade D_VERSION**
 Downgrade database from the current version to an earlier version
+**--downgrade-baseline**
+Downgrade database from the current version to the baseline version.
+A baseline must have been previously set.
 **--verify V_VERSION**
 Check to see if the current version matches the specified version.
 Returns a zero return code on match.
 **--info**